CivicDataLab/civicdatalab.github.io/content/team/upasana/index.md

 image: ./upasana.jpg
 accentcolor: '#1DCCCC'
 sectors: Public Finance, Education
-projects: Public Procurements, Girl Education and Spending Tracker
+projects: Public Procurements, Girl Education Spending Tracker
 ---

 An engineer by training, Upasana has spent her professional life exploring the public policy sphere and the development sector.
 She is keen on implementing tech for good through responsible and inclusive design.